-“This is a specialized dermatologist’s tool that uses polarized light and magnification to spot irregularities in the skin,” says Bobby Buka, MD, a leading dermatologist in New York City, the founder of Bobby Buka MD Dermatology, contributing Founder & Chief Science Officer of the First Aid Beauty skin care line, and author of “Buka’s Emergencies in Dermatology,” and the newly launched “Top 50 Dermatology Case Studies for Primary Care.”
+“This is a specialized dermatologist’s tool that uses polarized light and magnification to spot irregularities in the skin,” says Bobby Buka, MD, a NYC dermatologist and CEO of The Dermatology Specialists, and author of “Buka’s Emergencies in Dermatology” and “Top 50 Dermatology Case Studies for Primary Care.”

 “It’s a handheld device that your doctor can use to inspect spots wherever they occur,” continues Dr. Buka.

 “The polarization of the light it emits allows us to more clearly see pigment inconsistencies that can indicate melanomas or other skin problems.”

 A more sophisticated model has several magnifying lenses together that are in a tube with a polarized or non-polarized light source.